San Diego Wrongful Termination Attorneys

 It is a good idea to consult an attorney before terminating your employment.
 Courts have held that the employment conditions necessary to support a claim of constructive discharge must be sufficiently egregious to overcome the normal motivation of a competent, diligent, and reasonable employee to remain on the job, to earn a livelihood and to serve the employer.
 The circumstances giving rise to constructive discharge must be severe or involve a continuous pattern before the working conditions will be deemed intolerable.
 Single, trivial or isolated acts are typically insufficient to support a constructive discharge claim.
 Even a poor performance rating or a demotion, accompanied by a reduction in pay, does not by itself trigger a constructive discharge.

 One must consider his or her options carefully before quitting a job in reliance on having a potential constructive discharge claim in court.
 If you are thinking about terminating your employment but are unsure of your rights, you should speak to our experienced employment attorneys to discuss your situation.
 It is also a good idea to record or document your workplace issues so these can be discussed in greater detail.
 Our attorneys have achieved excellent results for clients who have been forced to quit their jobs by working conditions that no person should have to tolerate.

-If you have specific questions we suggest you contact the experienced and aggressive employment attorneys at The Gould Firm.
+If you have specific questions we suggest you contact the experienced and aggressive San Diego wrongful termination attorneys at The Gould Firm.
 We are happy to discuss your case free of charge and answer any questions you may have.
 We are here to help.